Migrations¶

 migrate_databases: Union[list[Union[str, None]], tuple[Union[str, None], ...]] = (None,)

-Generating and working with migrations¶
+Generating and Working with Migrations¶

 Note